YunoHost-Apps/streams_ynh/doc/ADMIN.md

 ### Git branches and code updates

 - **Git branches**: the default branch used is "release", which should be considered as the stable version of the software.
-You can, at your own risk, switch to the "dev" development branch by using the `git checkout dev` command in the installation directory.
-To return to the stable branch, simply use the `git checkout release` command.
+You can, at your own risk, switch to the "dev" development branch.
+You can do this in the YunoHost admin interface.
+You can also do it through a SSH connection by using the `git checkout dev` command in the installation directory (to return to the stable branch, simply use the `git checkout release` command).

 - **Automatic updates**: your website code will be updated automatically every day at 5:30.
 The update log `daily-updates.log` is available in the directory /home/yunohost.app/streams (or /home/yunohost.app/streams__X, in the case of multiple installations, 'X' being the number corresponding to the relevant installation).